-I've been teaching in the Bay Area for over fifteen years and have learned quite quite a bit more from teaching than I ever expected.
-Finding new ways to explain music to a diverse group of students with different strengths and weaknesses has been a rewarding experience.
+I've been teaching in the Bay Area for over fifteen years and have learned quite a bit more from teaching than I expected to.
+Finding new ways to to explain drumming and music to a diverse group of students with different strengths and weaknesses has been a rewarding experience.
 My degree in music from N.I.U. has helped me approach the drum set as a melodic instrument capable of expressing musical ideas beyond the role of time keeper.
 My experience as a freelance musician has made me familiar with a variety of different styles of drumming, so I can cover what most students are interested in.
 And most importantly, I like to see my students have fun and gain a sense of accomplishment from their practice.

 I teach out of my home studio in Alameda, and also at my rehearsal studio in the Temescal neighborhood of Oakland.
 I rotate between a set of Gretsch New Classics in Bop sizes and an early '70s set of Slingerlands in traditional Rock sizes in the Temescal studio.
 At the home studio, I teach on a set of Roland electronic drums.